-All students will have a year group assembly during the w/c 30th January, where the options process will be introduced and explained to them.
+All students will have a year group assembly during the w/c 10th February, where the options process will be introduced and explained to them.
 Form time will also be used to discuss the process and the choices available to students.

-The school will be hosting an Options evening for students and parents/carers, which will be on Monday 6th February.
+The school will be hosting an Options evening for students and parents/carers, which will be on Monday 24th February from 5-7pm.
 During this, students and parents/carers will have the opportunity to attend a presentation about the options process, as well as finding out more about the courses from the subject teams who teach them, so that students are empowered to make the most appropriate choices for them.